scijs/ndarray-blas-level1/README.md

 [BLAS Level 1 operations](http://www.netlib.org/blas/) for [ndarrays](https://github.com/scijs/ndarray)

-A quick note on why this exists: The goal is not to reinvent the wheel.
+*A quick note on why this exists*: The goal is not to reinvent the wheel.
 There are lots of implementations of BLAS out there.
 Even for JS.
 There's a [nodejs wrapper for LAPACK](https://www.npmjs.com/package/lapack).
 Depending on what you need, maybe you should use that.
 The goal of this is to bring standardized BLAS operations to [ndarrays](https://github.com/scijs/ndarray) so that algorithms can be made as future-resistant as possible by writing them in terms of standardized, easily-translatable operations.

 ## Usage

 This library implements the basic vector operations of the Level 1 Basic Linear Algebra Subprograms (BLAS).
 Many of these functions are also implemented in [ndarray-ops](https://github.com/scijs/ndarray-ops)—which also has functions that are not included in BLAS.
 So the right answer is probably some blend of the two.
 This library exists mainly to frame things in a relatively standard, coherent framework.

 *NB: This library performs no checks to ensure you're only passing one-dimensional vectors.
-That's either a bug or a feature, depending on how you think about it.*
+That's either a bug or a feature, depending on how you think about it.
+If you pass these operations a matrix or higher-dimensional array, they will be treated as vectors.*

 | Function | Operation | Description |
 | -------- | --------- | ----------- |